About the Tribunal

-The Australian Competition Tribunal was established under the Trade Practices Act 1965 (Cth) and continues under the Competition and Consumer Act 2010 (Cth) ("the Act").
-Prior to 6 November 1995, the Tribunal was known as the Trade Practices Tribunal.
+The Australian Competition Tribunal was established under the Trade Practices Act 1965 (Cth) and continues under the Competition and Consumer Act 2010 (Cth) (Act).
+The Tribunal was previously known as the Trade Practices Tribunal.

 The Tribunal has no physical resources of its own.
-The funds appropriated by Parliament for the purposes of the Tribunal are managed by the Federal Court of Australia.
-Registry services and administrative support for the Tribunal are provided by staff of the Tribunal and the Federal Court.
-Tribunal applications can be lodged in any registry of the Court (although the Tribunal prefers to receive documents in electronic form).
+The funds appropriated by Parliament for the purposes of the Tribunal are managed by the Court.
+Registry services and administrative support for the Tribunal are provided by staff of the Tribunal and the Court.
+Tribunal applications can be filed in any registry of the Court (although the Tribunal prefers to receive documents in electronic form).

 The Tribunal is a review body.
-A review by the Tribunal is a re‑hearing or a re‑consideration of a matter (albeit on limited material for some reviews).
-The Tribunal may perform all the functions and exercise all the powers of the original decision‑maker for the purposes of review.
+A review by the Tribunal is a re-hearing or a re-consideration of a matter.
+The Tribunal may perform all the functions and exercise all the powers of the original decision-maker for the purposes of review.
 It can affirm, set aside or vary the original decision.

-The Tribunal hears applications for review of certain decisions of the Minister or the Commission in access matters.
-The Act establishes a legislative regime to facilitate third party access to the services of certain essential facilities of national significance, such as electricity grids, natural gas pipelines or telecommunications services.
+- the relevant Minister or the Commission in relation to third party access to essential facilities of national significance, such as telecommunications services;

-The Tribunal also hears applications for review of certain determinations of the Commission in relation to notices given by the Commission under s 93 of the Act regarding exclusive dealing.
+- the Commission in relation to notices given under s 93 of the Act concerning exclusive dealing; and